DChaps14/FullModel/README.md

 # Running the pipeline
 ## Prior Dependencies
-The weights for the transfer learning can be found in [this OneDrive folder](https://1drv.ms/u/s!AhDiTpIEQVOS_XjTor-DALb3HzB2?e=CFhQTo).
+The weights for the segmenter's transfer learning can be found in [this OneDrive folder](https://1drv.ms/u/s!AhDiTpIEQVOS_XjTor-DALb3HzB2?e=CFhQTo).
 These must be stored within the main directory, housing the pipeline's python scripts.

 Apart from this repository, the operation of the pipeline requires a clone of the [modified YOLOv5 model](https://github.com/DChaps14/yolov5).
 This repository needs to be cloned within the 'FullModel' directory, housing the model's python scripts.